Definitions

 - Pertaining to the amygdalæ; tonsilar.

-- n.
-(Min.)
+- noun (Min.)
 A variety of trap or basaltic rock, containing small cavities, occupied, wholly or in part, by nodules or geodes of different minerals, esp. agates, quartz, calcite, and the zeolites.
 When the imbedded minerals are detached or removed by decomposition, it is porous, like lava.

-- adj.
-Almond-shaped.
+- adjective Almond-shaped.

-- adj. shaped like an almond
+- adjective shaped like an almond

 Etymologies